College Scholarship Program for High School Seniors

 Whether you are new to college, looking for a new career or enhancing your current career, a community college scholarship from the Carteret-Craven Electric Foundation can help you meet your education goals.

-To be eligible, the applicant must live at a residence that is served by Carteret-Craven Electric Cooperative.
-The applicant cannot be a close relative of Carteret-Craven Electric Cooperative employee or director – close relative being a spouse, child, grandchild, great-grand child, brother, sister, aunt, uncle, niece or nephew, by blood, by adoption, or in-law of the employee or director.
+The applicant cannot be a close relative of Carteret-Craven Electric Cooperative employee or director – close relative being a spouse, child, grandchild, great-grandchild, brother, sister, aunt, uncle, niece or nephew, by blood, by adoption, or in-law of the employee or director.
+Applications are due April 30, 2024.

-Applications are judged based on financial documents (most recent federal IRS tax form or FAFSA form) and a letter from the student describing his or her educational goals and plans for the future, as well as any special needs or circumstances the student may have.
+Applications are judged based on financial documents (most recent federal IRS tax form) and a letter from the student describing his or her educational goals and plans for the future, as well as any special needs or circumstances the student may have.
 To renew, the student must maintain a 2.5 grade-point average.
 The scholarship expires after five semesters from the award date.